 Brands: Georganics, Mandarin Beauty, Miss Organics and more

-Ethics: This unique shop is the first ever online vegan store in the UK, and offers a wide variety of sustainable jewellery, ethical clothing, organic beauty products and even furniture!
+Ethics: This unique shop is one of the best sustainable fashion stores for vegans!
+It’s the first ever online vegan store in the UK, and offers a wide variety of sustainable jewellery, ethical clothing, organic beauty products and even furniture!

 Vibe: Young, fun, conscious consumption